Dawning Star

-Dawning Star (abbreviated DS) is a science fiction role-playing game by Blue Devil Games built on d20 Modern and powered by d20 Future by Wizards of the Coast.
-It is the first full-scale campaign setting using the d20 Future ruleset.
-It is published under the Open Game License.
+Dawning Star (abbreviated DS) is a 2005 science fiction role-playing game by Blue Devil Games built on d20 Modern and powered by d20 Future by Wizards of the Coast.
+It was the first full-scale campaign setting using the d20 Future ruleset.
+It was published under the Open Game License.
+A new version using the FATE rules appeared in 2017.

 The setting is self-described as "firm science" and is designed to support a number of science-fiction subgenres, including: space Western, 'bug hunt' (like the Alien series of films or Starship Troopers), alien ruin exploration, political intrigue, etc.

 Synopsis

 The setting history commences in the year 2184.
 Having detected a dark object on a collision course with Earth, a massive multinational evacuation plan is set into motion.
 The evacuation takes place in 2196 shortly before the destruction of Earth.
 At the outer limits of the Solar System, the evacuation fleet interacts with a Tentaari gateway device.
 Because the device is damaged, the ships of the fleet are scattered randomly throughout the galaxy.
 One ship—the titular Dawning Star—finds itself in the Helios system.
 The humans land on Eos, one of the planets in the system that is environmentally quite similar to Earth.

 Following their arrival, the humans begin to colonize the planet and explore the numerous alien ruins that dot the planet's surface.
 A government is established called the Dawning Star Republic.
 However, some of the rebellious colonists break away to form the Eos Freedom League.
 In 2248, the Tentaari make contact with the humans.
 They are very secretive about the history of the planet and are cautious about helping the humans.
 In 2249, humans first encounter the Velin, an indigenous species similar in appearance to humans.